OHIF/Viewers/platform/docs/docs/deployment/nginx--image-archive.md

 Do not use this recipe to host sensitive medical data on the open web.
 Depending on your company's policies, this may be an appropriate setup on an internal network when protected with a server's basic authentication.
-For a more robust setup, check out our [user account control recipe](./user-account-control.md) that builds on the lessons learned here.

 ## Overview